Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_2 HTML Fundamentals/#6 Hyperlinks/readme.md

 ## Explain tag and attribute

 `<a>` => The shorthand of tag is Anchor\
-`href` => The attribute for defining the URL we need to go It, the shorthand for this attribute is hyper reference.\
+`href` => The attribute for defining the URL we need to go It or any page in our website, the shorthand for this attribute is hyper reference.\
 `target` => attribute specifies where to open the linked document.\
 The target attribute has more than value but the most important value is